pink-27/Distributed-InMemory-Key-Val-Store/README.md

 ## How It Works

-- You start the proxy — it spawns the leader and followers
+- You start the proxy — it spawns the leader and followers.
-- Clients connect and start sending JSON requests
+- Clients connect and start sending JSON requests.
 - Proxy routes:
   - `SET` ➜ leader (who was supposed to log it… R.I.P. logging)
   - `GET` ➜ random follower (who returns whatever’s in memory)
+- The **leader propagates writes to the followers** by pushing them onto a **blocking queue**.
+Once the leader successfully handles a `SET` request and updates its memory, it asynchronously propagates the write to the followers via this queue, ensuring the data is replicated across nodes.
-- All nodes live in the same process for now — but they act like they’re distributed
+- All nodes live in the same process for now — but they act like they’re distributed.
-- Thread-safe where it counts, chill where it doesn’t
+- Thread-safe where it counts, chill where it doesn’t.

 ## Run It